The establishment of diplomatic relations between Türkiye and Canada goes

 the other hand, the Turkish side to the Turkish-Canadian

-The Co-Chairs of the Canada-Türkiye Friendship Group are Member of
+Canada-Türkiye Friendship Group in the Canadian Parliament are Member of

-Parliament Julie Dzerowicz and Senator Mobina Jaffer.
+Parliament Julie Dzerowicz (Liberal-Davenport) and Senator Mobina Jaffer

-The bilateral trade volume between Türkiye and Canada, which was 2,1
+The bilateral trade volume between Türkiye and Canada, which was 2.76

-billion U.S. Dollars in 2020, increased to 2,76 billion U.S. Dollars in
+billion U.S. Dollars in 2021, increased to 3.22 billion USD in 2022, and

 On 8 June 2019, Türkiye and Canada signed a Memorandum of Understanding